SciComp8/Project_Portfolio/README.md

 **Micrometastatic axillary nodal disease** - Most analytical work centers on the descriptive analysis, for example, estimate the number of patients undergoing completion axillary lymph node dissection (ALND), number of cases with additional positive nodes if completion ALND, and frequency of axillary recurrence stratified by whether ALND was performed and by whether radiation was delivered.
 The univariate survival analysis using the Cox-proportional hazards model is performed to interrogate the factors associated with the recurrence-free survival.
 Specially, recurrence-free survival time is defined as a composite endpoint which combines the time to recurrence, time to death, and time to last follow-up into a univariate time to the first event or censoring.

 - [Micromets.Rmd](Micromets.Rmd)

+### Note: The coding work related to other clinical projects can be found [HERE](https://github.com/anniliu7/Projectcoding/tree/main/Otherclinicalproject)*

 ## **Bayesian model averaging for RNA-Seq count data**
 Accurately identifying differentially expressed genes(DEGs) can offer reliable insights into biological processes underlying specific conditions, and further aid in developing diagnostic biomarkers and targeted therapeutics.
 The goal of this project is to evaluate the performance of our novel `BMAseq` and other existing single-model approaches: `DESeq2`, `edgeR`, and `limma` on inferring replicable DEGs in the setting of univariable, multivaribles, and multivaribles with interaction terms.
 The RNA-seq count and phenotypic data from GTEx are randomly divided into 50% training set and 50% test set.
 The performance of each approach is assessed in the univariate, multivariate, multivariate with interaction settings.